 BW4031 Ethernet to J1939 Gateway Support

-Notice: BW4031 Rev C will replace Rev B
+Notice: BW4031 Rev C has replaced Rev B

-Revision “B” has been the version shipping since the introduction of the BW4031 2 years ago.
+Revision “B” had been the version shipping since the introduction of the BW4031 in 2018.

 REV B CAN connector – 6 pin mini-Phoenix used – 5 Pin Phoenix not used

 REV C CAN Connector – 5 Pin Screw Terminal Phoenix used – 6 pin mini Phoenix not used